Free consultation 402-431-9000

 Children

 Young children are at an increased risk of slip and fall accidents due to their activity levels and poor coordination.
 Children may fall down staircases, trip and fall on a playground, or slip and fall on a swimming pool deck.
-Since children’s bones are still developing, they are soft and can suffer greenstick fractures in a fall accident.
+Since children’s bones are still developing, they are soft and can suffer greenstick fractures in a fall accidents.
 Greenstick fractures are when the bones bend rather than break, similar to a young or “green” stick on a tree.

 Individuals With Medical Conditions